Divide by Zero

 Divide by zero in Pony

-In Pony, divide by zero results in zero.
+In Pony, integer division by zero results in zero.
 That's right,

 0 being assigned to

 x.
-Insane right?
-Well, yes and no. From a mathematical standpoint, it is very much insane.
+Baffling right?
+Well, yes and no. From a mathematical standpoint, it is very much baffling.
 From a practical standpoint, it is very much not.

 Partial functions and math in Pony